Conference 2026: Peatlands Under Pressure

 The theme of our 2026 conference is ‘Peatlands Under Pressure’ and we’ll be exploring the challenges peatlands face from development, intensive land management and a changing climate, as well as the opportunities presented by scaling up nature-based solutions to environmental pressures.

-The conference takes us to Swansea University’s Bay Campus in South Wales, a beautiful location with its own beach, seafront promenade and on-site accommodation, and the perfect base from which to explore the peatlands of south Wales.
+The conference takes us to Swansea University’s Bay Campus, a beautiful location with its own beach, and the perfect base from which to explore the peatlands of south Wales.
 Over three days, there will be plenary sessions, workshops, topic deep dives and field visits bringing together research, policy and practice.
 Alongside this diverse programme, there will be additional opportunities for networking and knowledge sharing, with dedicated poster sessions and networking events, and an exhibition area throughout the event.

 What to expect

-- Plenary sessions sharing the work of the IUCN UK Peatland Programme, progress towards national peatland strategy in Wales and the challenges peatlands face from development and land management pressures.
+• Plenary sessions exploring progress towards national peatland strategy in Wales and how we understand and navigate the challenges peatlands face from development, land management pressures and climate change.

-- The return of our ‘Peatland Cinema’, featuring short films from across the peatland community to intrigue and inspire.
+• The return of our ‘Peatland Cinema’, featuring short films from across the peatland community to educate, intrigue and inspire.

 Wednesday 10 June

-- Choose from a variety of field trip options to local peatland sites, featuring different peatland habitats, management and restoration techniques and introducing a range of organisations involved in peatland management.
+• Choose from 8 field trip options to local peatland sites, featuring different peatland habitats, management and restoration techniques and introducing a range of organisations involved in peatland management.
 Lunch and transport will be provided from the main conference venue and delegates will be required to select field trips in advance on a first come, first served basis.
 Field trip bookings will be released in May.

 Thursday 11 June

-- Morning and afternoon topic deep dives across a range of themes.
+• Morning and afternoon topic deep dives across a range of themes including data and monitoring, climate change, wildfire, community and land manager engagement, paludiculture, private finance and horticultural peat.
 Delegates will be required to select workshops in advance on a first come, first served basis and workshop bookings will be released in May.

 Booking

-Field visits and workshops must be booked in advance of the conference on a first come, first served basis.
-Once you have purchased your ticket, you will be informed by email as soon as the full programme of field visits and workshops is available and open for bookings.
+Field visits and workshops / knowledge sharing sessions must be booked in advance of the conference on a first come, first served basis.
+Once you have purchased your ticket, you will be informed by email as soon as the full programme of field visits and workshops is available and open for bookings in May.

 Travel and accommodation

-Accommodation is not offered as part of our ticket options, but you can book on-campus accommodation separately through Swansea University until 1 May.
-There are also many accommodation options available off-campus.
+Accommodation is not offered as part of our ticket options, and on-campus accommodation bookings have now closed.
+There are still many accommodation options available off-campus.

 Visit our dedicated travel and accommodation webpage to find out more.